 The moral choice system — another Knights of the Old Republic influence — returns with players acting under the Way of the Open Palm or the Way of the Closed Fist.
 Whilst the writers intended to have player decisions represent more than just the concept of good versus evil, this is exactly how it turned out.
 Every choice feels obvious and free from dilemma, and the alignment bar has no major effect on gameplay, which is a terrible waste of potential.

-It doesn’t feel as if there are many viable character builds either because of how simplified everything is.
+It doesn’t feel as if there are many diverse character builds because of how simplified everything is.
 There needed to be a costume editor or something to change your character’s appearance.
 Player characters never change from the default model they started with despite ascending to a god-level scrapper.
 A little customisation would have been welcome.

 Jade Empire is also one of BioWare’s shorter RPGs, clocking in at 20-25 hours or less if the optional content is not factored in.
 It’s more linear in design, with fewer areas to visit and less freedom in the order in which you visit them.
 Being shorter means that the simplified gameplay won’t outstay its welcome, but it also means there is less value in a second playthrough, especially with the lacklustre moral choices and follower relations being what they are.